tekrimal0/ecommerce_sales_analysis/README.md

 # ecommerce_sales_analysis
-Project using scala and spark-sql to analysis the ecommerce sales using different queries.
+It is a group project to analyze the ecommerce sales using scala and spark-sql.
+Different queries were performed to get the final meaningful decision and analysis.
+This reflects the final code and will reflect the changes as it develops.